-Jean Blackwell Font is a mixed media artist living in Miami, FL.
+Jean Blackwell Font is co-founder of Warehouse 4726 and a mixed media artist living in Miami, FL.
 She has learned through artists she knows personally or by studying the life and art of those whose work she admires.
 Influenced by artists Francis Picabia and Romare Bearden, Wangechi Mutu, and Joseph Cornell, the artist uses a visual vocabulary she has developed to express ideas and concepts important to her through painting, collage and mixed media.
 Themes in earlier work focused on the experience of being female in a world filled with media-driven images that women are expected to live up to.
 Current work explores her family history and faded memories of a lost childhood filled with chaos, mental illness, and struggle.
 The recurrent message continues to reveal the diverse beauty, mystery, and inherent power of being alive and being loved.

-Ignacio Font received his Bachelor of Fine Arts at Florida International University, after changing his major from Computer Science – thanks to an astute Art History teacher who saw the artist in Ignacio.
+Ignacio Font is co-founder of Warehouse 4726.
+He received his Bachelor of Fine Arts at Florida International University, after changing his major from Computer Science – thanks to an astute Art History teacher who saw the artist in Ignacio.
 He later returned to New York City where his love of art was ignited, and received his MFA from School for Visual Arts.
 Currently, Ignacio teaches art at a private school in Miami, and creates work whenever and wherever he can.

 Executive Director and Founder, Rosie Gordon Wallace